 Music theory I'm sure is a dreaded subject for most new music producers, especially if their first instrument is a DAW.
-But it really isn't as difficult, scary or boring as most would think.
+But it really isn't as difficult, scary, or boring as most would think.
 Yes it can go deep, very deep, but so can anything that's considered art, and that's the joy, the bottomless pit of learning and understanding, but please keep reading as music theory is as important to music production as letters are to words, or words are to sentences.
-If you want to make good music you must understand the basics of music theory.
+If you want to make good music you must understand the basics of music theory for producers.

-The aim of this tutorial is to give you enough understanding to create your own chord progressions, basslines and melodies by learning the differences between major and minor chords and knowing which notes will fit to the key your working in, as well as to ignite your thirst to learn more and more about the fundamental rules of your hobby, passion or even future career.
+This tutorial aims to give you the understanding to create your own chord progressions, basslines, and melodies by learning the differences between major and minor chords and knowing which notes will fit the key you are working in, as well as to ignite your thirst to learn more and more about the fundamental rules of your hobby, passion or even future career.

 Key and scales

 A Scale refers to 7 individual notes which make up the Key, the key is determined by the starting note in the scale, also known as the root note.
 The notes in the scale can be played in any sequence to create melodies or basslines which will harmonically work with the key your instruments are playing in.
 The picture below demonstrates the scale of the C major Key

 Understanding interval patterns is the key to understanding keys and scales.
 Knowing 2 simple interval patterns will allow you to identify the key of your track, know which chords to use, and differences between major and minor progressions.